emmacormack/Health-Policy-Dissertation-in-R/README.md

 ### Which factors influence patient satisfaction with general practices in Scotland?

 ### Ordinal Logistic Regression Analysis ###
-To analyse the (fake) quesitonnaire data an ordinal logistic regression model was administered using R software.
+To analyse the data an ordinal logistic regression model was administered using the `polr()` function from the `MASS` package in R Studio.
 This type of model allows for comparison between satisfaction levels, while accounting for other factors.
 The model fit was tested with the McFadden R2 and the Proportional Regression Assumption, which identifies whether the model results can be relied upon.
-Odds ratios were used to interpret the results of the model.
+Odds ratios were used to interpret the results of the model for the significant (p <= 0.05variables in the model.

 ## Sample Demographics